Use the chart to convert US sizes to approximate Birkenstock sizes.

 We're also glad to consult with you by phone during store hours.

 Paul & Claire

 Fourth Ave Birkenstock

-p.s.
-Birkenstock shoes and sandals have more arch support than other shoes.
-When new, those arch supports rarely line up just right with anyone's feet.
+P.S.
+Birkenstock shoes and sandals have more arch support than other brands.
+When new, those arch supports rarely line up just right.
 With time, however, the warmth and pressure of your feet let the arches conform more and more perfectly.
 It might take a couple of weeks, so break them in gradually.
 Maybe start with an hour the first day, then longer periods until they're so comfortable you'll want to wear them all the time.
-Tip: If your sandals don't break in before your patience wears out, call us.
+Tip: If your sandals don't break in before your patience wears out, visit or call.
 We know some tricks. :)